ShikaRAZR/Powershell-Interface-yt-dlp/README.md

   - https://github.com/yt-dlp/yt-dlp (Installation Windows x64)
     - yt-dlp.exe
 - Run MediaTools.ps1 with powershell

+## How To Use
+- Option 1-4 downloads youtube media and places it into the Downloads folder
+- Option 5 Converts files in the Downloads folders and places it into the NewFileFormat folder

 ## Make Shortcut to Execute Powershell
 - Make a short cut for MediaTools.ps1